 His architecture studio is also involved with organizations such as the Native Friendship Center of Val-d’Or and La Piaule.
 He is currently involved in the design of 38 social housing units for people at risk of homelessness.
 The workshop designed the Sakihikan Center for the Aboriginal Friendship Center in La Tuque, a cultural and community center for the Atikamekw community in the heart of the city.
 Recently, a feasibility study was completed for the realization of a social pediatric clinic in Manawan for the accreditation of the Dr. Julien Foundation.
 He is also collaborating with ArtCAD architects to plan the renovation of the hospital departments for the Ungava Tulattavik Health Center in Kuujjuaq, Quebec’s far north.

 Guillaume Lévesque has also been involved for many years with Architecture Sans Frontières Québec (ASFQ) and initiated with the organization in 2008, the Kitcisakik Mission with the aim of creating a knowledge transfer and helping the indigenous populations ( Anishnabek) to renovate their homes themselves.
-In 2011, his commitment to the Aboriginal community earned him the OAQ’s Prix des Prix d’Excellence award and the Governor General’s medal in architecture in 2012.It is this responsible and committed vision that motivates him to continue his work with community organizations and to be actively involved with ASFQ’s Board since June 2017 and with the OAQ for the writing and proofreading of the professional examination Architects of Canada (EXAC).
+In 2011, his commitment to the Aboriginal community earned him the OAQ’s Prix des Prix d’Excellence award and the Governor General’s medal in architecture in 2012.It is this responsible and committed vision that motivates him to continue his work with community organizations and to be actively involved with ASFQ’s Board since June 2017 and proofreading of the professional examination Architects of Canada (EXAC).